THE PUBLIC SECTOR. SOMETHING OF A CALLING.

 THE RIGHT LINE FOR CHARITIES

-In recent years, we have spent an increasing amount of time working with charities – including an independent review of the General Medical Council’s Investment Sub-Committee’s investment and governance arrangements for its roughly £75m of cash and reserves.
+In recent years, we have spent an increasing amount of time working with charities – including an independent review of the General Medical Council’s investment arrangements for its roughly £75m of cash and reserves.
 In making our arguments and recommendations, we had to be aware of the need to bring stakeholders along with us on the journey; true in all organisations but particularly so for charities.
-Linchpin’s report has enabled them to move forward in a way which they had found difficult beforehand.
+Linchpin’s independent and constructive approach has helped them resolve a number of issues and move forward with their investment arrangements.

 We offer the same Linchpin qualities as we do for our LGPS clients, using our knowledge, expertise and independence to ensure that charities are able to identify the path that best works for them, even if it isn’t necessarily the most convenient for their service providers.
 In particular, we provide advice on both investment and good governance – and especially where those two areas intersect.
 When needed, we bring in specialist expertise to work alongside us – but, ultimately, we always remain responsible for what we recommend to you.